Back

 Conclusion

-We have plenty more work planned for the compiler, so expect frequent updates over the coming months.
+We have much more work planned for the compiler, so expect frequent updates over the coming months.